-The English language test requirement is waived for applicants who have completed their undergraduate or graduate degree(s) in an English-speaking country.
-English-speaking countries include those identified by the UBC Undergraduate admissions department: https://you.ubc.ca/applying-ubc/requirements/english-language-competency/elas-countries/
+The English language test requirement is waived for applicants with undergraduate or graduate degree(s) from an English-speaking country; for further details, refer to: https://you.ubc.ca/applying-ubc/requirements/english-language-competency/elas-countries/

-It is the student’s responsibility to find a faculty member who is willing to supervise their research.
-A research supervisor is a requirement of admission.
+It is the student’s responsibility to identify a faculty member who is willing to supervise their research.
+A research supervisor is a requirement for admission.

-Departmental faculty and areas of research can be found here: http://apt.ubc.ca/pharmacology/faculty-and-staff/
+Departmental areas of research can be found here: https://apt.med.ubc.ca/research/

-The Faculty of Graduate and Postdoctoral studies also provides resources for prospective students for finding a research supervisor: https://www.grad.ubc.ca/prospective-students/research-supervisors
+The Faculty of Graduate and Postdoctoral studies also provide resources for prospective students for identifying a research supervisor: https://www.grad.ubc.ca/prospective-students/research-supervisors